- Why players statistically lose money on every roulette bet they make

 On the other hand, the slow progression of bet sizes can be also a disadvantage.
 Firstly, you most likely won’t win a lot of money using this strategy, at least when factoring in your initial bet and the number of spins you have to play.

-Also, if you encounter a losing streak, you will find that it’s very hard to get back into the black.
+Also, if you encounter a losing streak, you will find that it’s very hard to get back into the green.
 Actually, you need a comparable winning streak to do that.
 To compare it with other strategies, in Martingale you need just 1 winning spin to break the losing streak.
 In Fibonacci it’s more than that, but not as much as when using the D’Alembert system.

 D’Alembert strategy simulations